Teacher burnout

 Teacher burnout refers to a situation where an educator experiences occupational burnout, i.e. they are unable to effectively complete their professional responsibilities and tasks as a result of chronic job stress.

 According to a survey done in the United Kingdom in 2012, the rate of self-reported stress, depression, and anxiety within teachers was more than double the average rates in any other profession.
 Some stressors that can cause teacher burnout include school climate and changes in the teaching profession.
 School administrators can provide relief to educators who may be experiencing mental health struggles.
+Evidence, however, has been mounting that teacher burnout is actually a depressive condition.

 Causes

 School climate

 School climate is typically instilled into school systems by those in leadership roles, such as principals and superintendents.
 Discipline and communication between administrators and their staff heavily impact school climate.
 Consequently, school climate can influence teachers' engagement and dedication to their work.
 For example, a warm and welcoming atmosphere encourages teachers to become more involved in their job and remain at their school in the future.
 However, a negative atmosphere where educators are confronted with constant stressors could lead to teacher burnout and eventually leaving the job.